dse/magicterm/README.md

 I primarily wrote this to get the best color count in emacs in a terminal.

 This might actually be overkill.
+The logic might need some improvement and/or simplification.
 This *is* a work in progress.

 This might or might not become something generic that can be widespreadly used someday.